Tel: 01590 683300

 It must have been about 4 years ago that Ugly first appeared in the greenhouse.
 At the time I was already feeding a stray cat that I had called “Peaches”.
 He was an entire tom, with the most beautiful cream coloured coat that had small flecks of peach – hence thename Peaches – short for Peaches and Cream...

-Considerable academic research, which shows that plants can improve health in the workplace, has been carried out.
+Considerable academic research, which shows that office plants can improve health in the workplace, has been carried out.
 The research has shown that plants reduce complaints of minor ailments, generally improve the feeling of well-being and also reduce stress levels...

 The Christmas Tree